5 Practical Dietary Adjustments to Lower Your Risk of Kidney Stones

 Facility Type

-Public hospital subsidized rates start lower than private facility charges.
-Wait times for non-urgent cases at public institutions may extend several weeks to months.
+Public hospital subsidised rates start lower than private facility charges.
+Wait times for non-urgent cases at public institutions may range from several weeks to several months.
 Private facilities offer immediate scheduling and single-room accommodations, reflected in higher costs.

 Professional fees constitute a significant portion of total costs, covering the urologist’s services and surgical time.
 Facility charges include operating room use, recovery bay monitoring, and ward stays.
-Consumables encompass instruments, laser fibers, stents, and medications.
-Laboratory work and pathology analysis of stone samples add to the overall cost.
+Consumables encompass instruments, laser fibres, stents, and medications.
+Laboratory testing and pathology analysis of stone samples increase the overall cost.

 Anesthesiologist fees represent separate charges from surgical costs.
-Pre-admission tests—blood work, ECG, chest X-ray—vary depending on patient age and medical history.
-These components appear as itemized charges on final billing statements.
+Pre-admission tests—blood work, ECG, and chest X-ray—vary depending on the patient’s age and medical history.
+These components appear as itemised charges on final billing statements.

 Singaporeans and Permanent Residents